eduvpn/apple/DEVELOPER_ID.md

  1. App

-      - Click on _Identifiers_, choose _App IDs_, click on _Continue_
+      - Click on _Identifiers_, then on _+_ to add an identifier, choose _App IDs_, click on _Continue_
       - Select _App_ type, click on _Continue_
-      - Enter a _Bundle ID_, say "com.example.app"
+      - Enter the _Bundle ID_ used as `APP_ID` in Config/Mac/Developer-macOS.xcconfig, say "com.example.app"
-      - Ensure _Explicit_ is checked next to the Bundle ID
+      - Ensure _Explicit_ is checked next to _Bundle ID_
       - Enter a _Description_ (you can use spaces instead of special characters)
       - Under _Capabilities_, choose _Network Extensions_ and _System Extension_
       - Click on _Continue_, then _Register_

  2. Tunnel Extension

-      - Click on _Identifiers_, choose _App IDs_, click on _Continue_
+      - Click on _Identifiers_, then on _+_ to add an identifier, choose _App IDs_, click on _Continue_
       - Select _App_ type, click on _Continue_
-      - Enter _Bundle ID_ with a "TunnelExtension" suffix, say "com.example.app.TunnelExtension"
+      - Enter the _Bundle ID_ as `APP_ID` with a "TunnelExtension" suffix, say "com.example.app.TunnelExtension"
-      - Ensure _Explicit_ is checked next to the Bundle ID
+      - Ensure _Explicit_ is checked next to _Bundle ID_
       - Enter a _Description_ (you can use spaces instead of special characters)
       - Under _Capabilities_, choose _Network Extensions_
       - Click on _Continue_, then _Register_

  3. Login Item Helper

-      - Click on _Identifiers_, choose _App IDs_, click on _Continue_
+      - Click on _Identifiers_, then on _+_ to add an identifier, choose _App IDs_, click on _Continue_
       - Select _App_ type, click on _Continue_
-      - Enter _Bundle ID_ with a "LoginItemHelper" suffix, say "com.example.app.LoginItemHelper"
+      - Enter the _Bundle ID_ as `APP_ID` with a "LoginItemHelper" suffix, say "com.example.app.LoginItemHelper"
-      - Ensure _Explicit_ is checked next to the Bundle ID
+      - Ensure _Explicit_ is checked next to _Bundle ID_
       - Enter a _Description_ (you can use spaces instead of special characters)
       - Don't tick anything under _Capabilities_
       - Click on _Continue_, then _Register_

+Sometimes, you might get an error saying:

+> An App ID with Identifier 'identifier' is not available.
+Please enter a different string.

+This happens if the identifier is already registered.
+Xcode might have registered it on our behalf -- in that case, check if the already registered identifier has the required capabilities.

 #### Profiles